HumanSignal/label-studio/docs/source/guide/index.md

 ## Command line arguments

-You can specify input tasks, project config, machine learning backend and other options via command line interface.
+You can specify input tasks, project config, machine learning backend and other options via the command line interface.
 Run `label-studio start --help` to see all available options.